jonmorehouse/cpp-boilerplate/readme.md

 =

 Overview
--

-The goal of this project is to create a base program that includes a basic configuration json encoding.
-The idea with this is that a config file can be set / passed to the program and this base code will encode the json into a configuration object that will always be available.
+=

+The goal of this program is to create a quick boilerplate solution to solving c++ problems.
+I'm hoping with this that I can get a basic TDD program up and running in minutes without having to worry about compilation errors, Makefile debugging etc.

+I'm also planning to implement a basic config library integration to allow for the loading of json data via Jansson library.

 Libraries
 =